hariniavula/beats-data-analysis/README.md

 ## Data Collection
 - file: `gathering_data.ipynb`
 - The reviews were gathered using the *Oxylabs API*, which provided access to Amazon reviews for the specified headphone products.
 The API allowed us to efficiently collect a large volume of reviews for each product, ensuring a comprehensive dataset for analysis.
-- included one of the json files obtained from the API -> data (4).json
+- included one of the json files obtained from the API: `data (4).json`
 - raw data file: `Reviews-update.csv`

 ## Data Cleaning and Preprocessing